Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 37 games this season and have come away with the win 16 times (43.2%) in those contests.
+- The Nationals have come away with 16 wins in the 38 contests they have been listed as the underdogs in this season.

-- Washington is 15-19 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Washington has entered 28 games this season as the underdog by +120 or more and is 13-15 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 46.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Nationals have a 45.5% chance of walking away with the win.

-- Games involving Washington have gone over the total set by oddsmakers in 15 of 37 chances this season.
+- So far this season, Washington and its opponents have hit the over in 15 of its 38 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.